 Where to stay in Rome with kids

-When choosing where to stay in Rome, we wanted somewhere that was central to the major sites and also in a great neighborhood.
+When choosing where to stay in Rome, you want somewhere that is central to the major sites and also in a great neighborhood.
 If you’re not familiar with the city, you may end up quite a ways away from your main touring focus, and if you’ve got kids with you, that can add a whole new level of complexity to your travels.

 Before choosing a hotel: